ketan70/monkcommerce_task/README.md

 # monkcommerce_task

+# Please unzip the file by right-clicking on it and selecting 'Extract All

 ## Django project and call its API:

 #### Open a terminal/command prompt window and navigate to the project directory.